Frequently Asked Questions

 Question: Our company hires construction site cleaners from Estonia for temporary work.
 The work lasts from a few days to a few weeks.
 Do we need to insure them in Finland?

-Answer: If your Estonian workers do not have an A1 certificate issued in Estonia for the period in question, you must insure them in Finland (earnings-related pension insurance, accident insurance and unemployment and group life insurance).
+Answer: If your Estonian workers do not have an A1 certificate issued in Estonia for the period in question, you need to pay the statutory social security contributions to Finland.

 Employee posted to a non-agreement country (for example, Russia)